SteeltoeOSS/Documentation/labs/spring-one/exercise3.md

 App initializes the database and serves new endpoint for interacting with Todo list items.

+> [!NOTE]
+> For this exercise an MS SQL database have already been initialized.
+The settings have been preloaded below.

 ## Get Started

 We're going to add a database connection and context using entity framework to the previously created application.
 To get started add the Steeltoe package `Steeltoe.Connector.EFCore`.